A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 - Back up the servers.

 - Unpair the paired primary and standby servers.

-- Upgrade the former primary server to release 18.3.
+- Upgrade the former primary server to the latest release.

 - Convert the primary server to be the first node of the cluster.

 The freshly installed servers must be of the same current version as the initial node.
 The initial node is special in that it provides the entirety of the data with which the cluster is initialized.
 This happens only once for the cluster when it is created.
 The data provided by the initial node will include but is not limited to the following components:

 - Certificates, keys, wallets, and other security objects

 All other nodes added after the initial node must be created from freshly installed Oracle Key Vault servers.

 The cluster name is chosen when the initial node is created.
 Once this name is chosen, you cannot change the cluster name.